education.vic.gov.au

 Preferencing of Aboriginal language names

-Aboriginal language names must be used for naming new schools and campuses and for renaming existing schools, campuses, and new school buildings funded by the Victorian Government, except where an exemption applies.
+Aboriginal language names must be used for naming new schools and campuses and for renaming existing schools and campuses unless an exception applies.

 Temporary campuses must only be given an Aboriginal language name if a permanent school or campus is planned on the site in future.
 Temporary campuses are otherwise given a name based upon their geographic location, such as incorporating the name of the road or locality.